Male Infertility

 • Decreasing stress

 Surgery is done for conditions like varicocele that can affect fertility.
-Treatment of a varicocele does not always restore fertility.
+This does not always restore fertility.

-• In vitro fertilization (IVF)—An egg is removed from the woman's body and mixed with sperm in a lab.
-The egg and sperm mixture or a 2-3 day old embryo is then placed in the uterus.
+• In vitro fertilization (IVF)—An egg is removed from the female's body.
+It is then mixed with sperm in a lab.
+The egg and sperm mixture is then put in the uterus.

-• Blastocyst intrafallopian transfer—An egg is removed from the woman's body.
+• Blastocyst intrafallopian transfer—An egg is removed from the female's body.
 The egg is injected with sperm and allowed to develop.
 It is later implanted into the uterus.

 • Intracytoplasmic sperm injection—A single sperm is injected into the egg.
-The resulting embryo can be implanted into the uterus or frozen for later use.
+The fertilized egg is put into the uterus or frozen for later use.

 Prevention